elba7r/system-v9/erpnext/docs/user/manual/en/stock/accounting-of-inventory-stock/perpetual-inventory.md

 <img class="screenshot" alt="Perpetual Inventory" src="/docs/assets/img/accounts/perpetual-1.png">

   * Setup the following default accounts for each Company.
-These accounts are created automatically in the new ERPNext accounts.
+These accounts are created automatically in the new Revalue ERP accounts.

 	* Default Inventory Account
     * Stock Received But Not Billed